 PIAC Committee Chair: Rebecca Ready, PhD

-The Division 40 PIAC is overseen by a chairperson (currently Dr. Rebecca Ready) who manages the activities of three subcommittees, including Ethics, Ethnic & Minority Affairs, and Women in Neuropsychology, five Division 40 liaisons to APA Committees, and a set of ad hoc advisors.
+The Society for Clinical Neuropsychology (SCN) PIAC is overseen by a chairperson (currently Dr. Rebecca Ready) who manages the activities of three subcommittees, including Ethics, Ethnic & Minority Affairs, and Women in Neuropsychology, five SCN liaisons to APA Committees, and a set of ad hoc advisors.
 Details regarding the mission and goals of PIAC are provided below.

-Division 40 PIAC facilitates the public education mission of Division 40 and communicates with other professions, psychologists, and the public with the following goals:
+SCN PIAC facilitates the public education mission of SCN and communicates with other professions, psychologists, and the public with the following goals:

 Goal 1.
 Advance the general awareness of the scientific study and clinical application of brain-behavior relationships.